GameStop saga makes Wall Street an issue for Biden team

 There were already signs that Biden was planning to do more to look out for consumers.
 He fired Trump’s head of the Consumer Financial Protection Bureau, Kathy Kraninger, and nominated consumer advocate Rohit Chopra to replace her.

-“I think his purpose (as CFPB Director) will be two-fold: more deterrence and to make consumers whole,” said Ori Lev, a partner at Mayer Brown and a former official at the CFPB.

-“I think the people the president has nominated … will have a more pro-consumer attitude, and a bit more antagonistic toward Wall Street,” said Sen. Sherrod Brown, D-Ohio, who is set to become chairman of the Senate Banking Committee.

-Business Writer Ken Sweet in Charlotte, North Carolina, contributed.
+Sweet reported from Charlotte, North Carolina.